-Relief grants are designed to assist regional artists, arts organisations and communities to meet their immediate needs.
+Relief grants were designed to assist regional artists, arts organisations and communities to meet their immediate needs.
 This could include asset replacement or purchase, support for arts practice (including self-directed residency/research and development), small projects and professional development opportunities.

 Recovery grants are designed to meet the medium-term recovery needs of artists, organisations and communities.
-Projects in this program should focus on activities that assist in recovery from the impacts of COVID-19.
+Projects in this program focus on activities that assist in recovery from the impacts of COVID-19.

 Project activities could include creative recovery projects, training programs, operational recovery plans, asset purchase or replacement (up to $5000) and the development of risk plans and emergency operating procedures and responses.

 - Nationally 343 applications were received, with a total “ask” of $9,153,684.00 for available funds of $1.88 million.
 The demand on this funding was extremely high with the round receiving five times the applications to the available allocation.
 The highest demand was in NSW, Victoria and Tasmania.

 - Applications have been assessed by peer panels and applicants will be advised of the outcomes this week.

 73 Recovery projects will commence from 1 January 2021 and can take up to two years to be completed.
 Funds will be used for a variety of activities including upskilling, mentorships, access to facilities, developing new work, and bringing community together for participation, digitising First Nations cultural content, developing and recording podcasts and live streaming of exhibitions, events and performances.